GeoParquet Specification

 OGC:CRS84 is equivalent to the well-known EPSG:4326 but changes the axis from latitude-longitude to longitude-latitude.

-Due to the large number of CRSes available and the difficulty of implementing all of them, we expect that a number of implementations will start without support for the optional crs field.
-Users are recommended to store their data in longitude, latitude (OGC:CRS84 or not including the crs field) for it to work with the widest number of tools.
+field) for it to work with the widest number of tools.
 Data that are more appropriately represented in particular projections may use an alternate coordinate reference system.
 We expect many tools will support alternate CRSes, but encourage users to check to ensure their chosen tool supports their chosen CRS.

 See below for additional details about representing or identifying OGC:CRS84.

-The value of this key may be explicitly set to null to indicate that there is no CRS assigned to this column (CRS is undefined or unknown).
+to indicate that there is no CRS assigned to this column (CRS is undefined or unknown).

 epoch